avipars/DB-Mini-Project/Stage3/README.md

     * Activated: After DELETE on Book Table

+    * Tables Affected: Book, Book_Log

-2. If a book is classified as an Ebook, automate location changes (set condition, floor, shelf, quantity)
+2. If a book is classified as an Ebook, automate location changes (Set condition, floor, shelf, quantity)

     * Functions: update_condition_for_ebook()

     * Trigger Name: update_condition_on_ebook_format, insert_condition_on_new_ebook

     * Activated: After a Book format changes on UPDATE in Book Table, or After a Book is INSERTED to the Book Table

+    * Tables Affected: Book, Location

+    * Note: Location ID for these eBooks is the same as BookID for simplicity (If run via insert_condition_on_new_ebook)

 [Logs for creation](https://github.com/avipars/DB-Mini-Project/blob/main/Stage3/Triggers/Trigger.log)